egallesio/STklos/README.md

 personal scripts and, since Ι was asked for, the source tree is now publicly available.
 The DVCS used is now **git** instead of mercurial.

+**July 2019**
+The 1.3x versions try to be more R7RS compliant.
+All the R5RS functions which have been extended in R7RS are now conform to R7RS (for instance `assoc` and `member` accept now an optional parameter which is a compare function, vector->list accepts the `start` and `end` parameters, ...)

 SRFI Support
 ------------